Sanqui/discard/README.md

 ## Usage

 The program needs a **Discord token** to operate.
 It's compatible with both bot and user tokens.
 Please check out [this guide](https://github.com/Tyrrrz/DiscordChatExporter/wiki/Obtaining-Token-and-Channel-IDs) on obtaining tokens.
-The token can be provided on the command line with the `-t` parameter, or it can be read from a `DISCORD_TOKEN` enviromental variable.
+The token can be provided on the command line with the `-t` parameter, or it can be read from a `DISCORD_TOKEN` enviromental variable (recommended if you want to avoid logging the token).

 ```
     $ python -m discard profile